chinamike65/hugo-tuolesi/content/book3/book3en.md

 Even if I accidentally violated it occasionally, I would feel ashamed and immediately repent according to the ritual.

-Many saints have been prophesied by the master Shakyamuni Buddha, Maitreya Bodhisattva, Manjushri Bodhisattva, Machig Labdrön, Yuecheng Bodhisattva, Guru Rinpoche, etc., all of whom have prophesied Master Tsongkhapa.
+Many saints have been prophesied by the master Shakyamuni Buddha, Maitreya Bodhisattva, Manjushri Bodhisattva, Machig Labdrön, Candrakīrti Bodhisattva, Guru Rinpoche, etc., all of whom have prophesied Master Tsongkhapa.

 Padmasambhava's "Words of Encouragement" says: